anirudhsudhir/etch-a-sketch/README.md

-A browser version of Etch A Sketch (currently under active development)
+A browser version of Etch A Sketch

 Currently playable only on large screen devices(computers)